Erica Lee Carter

-Erica Shelwyn Lee Carter (née Lee; born February 2, 1980) is an American politician from the Democratic Party who served as the U.S. representative for from 2024 to 2025.
+Erica Shelwyn Lee Carter (née Lee; born February 2, 1980) is an American politician who served as the U.S. representative for as a member of the Democratic Party from 2024 to 2025.

-The daughter of U.S. Representative Sheila Jackson Lee, she worked as a teacher and quality coordinator before entering politics, serving on the Board of Trustees of the Harris County Department of Education from 2013 to 2019.
-In 2016, she ran to replace State Representative Borris Miles but lost when precinct chairs selected Shawn Thierry.
+The daughter of Sheila Jackson Lee, she worked as a teacher and quality coordinator before entering politics, serving on the Board of Trustees of the Harris County Department of Education from 2013 to 2019.
+In 2016, she ran to replace Borris Miles as a member of the Texas House of Representatives from the 146th district but lost when precinct chairs selected Shawn Thierry.
 After her mother's death in 2024, she initially endorsed Sylvester Turner to succeed Jackson Lee in both the special and general elections.
 However, she later announced her candidacy for the special election to finish her mother’s term, with Turner, who ran in the general election, withdrawing and endorsing her.

 Early life and education

-Erica Shelwyn Lee was born on February 2, 1980, to Sheila Jackson Lee, a lawyer and politician, and Elwyn Lee, a law professor.
-She has a brother, Jason Cornelius Bennett Lee.
+Erica Shelwyn Lee was born on February 2, 1980 in Harris County, Texas, to Sheila Jackson Lee, a lawyer and politician, and Elwyn Lee, a law professor.
+Her brother is Jason Cornelius Bennett Lee.
 She graduated with honors from the University of North Carolina at Chapel Hill with an undergraduate degree and later earned a Master of Public Policy from Duke University.

 Political career

-Carter (far right) with her husband, daughter, and mother, Sheila Jackson Lee, in 2023.

 Before running for office, she was a regional quality coordinator for a nonprofit public health organization and a teacher in the Houston Independent School District.
-She also served on a team that helped prepare a $21 billion education budget for New York Governor Eliot Spitzer.
-In 2011, Carter filed to run for the 1st precinct of the Harris County Department of Education, explaining that her decision to run was partly inspired by her family's involvement in public service.
-She went into a runoff with former Houston City Councilmember Jarvis Johnson, but voters were prevented from casting ballots due to a county error.
-She won the runoff and faced Republican Juliette Bartlett-Pack, whom she later defeated to become a trustee.
+She was on a team that helped prepare a $21 billion education budget for Eliot Spitzer when he was the governor of New York.
+In 2011, Lee Carter filed to run for the first precinct of the Harris County Department of Education, explaining that her decision to run was partly inspired by her family's involvement in public service.
+She went into a runoff with Jarvis Johnson, a former member of the Houston City Council, but thousands of voters were prevented from casting ballots due to a county error.
+She won the Democratic Party primary runoff election, although Johnson planned legal action on behalf of the voters that were excluded by the error, and faced Juliette Bartlett-Pack in the general election, whom Lee Carter later defeated to become a trustee.

-In 2016, she was a candidate to replace State Representative Borris Miles, who had been selected to replace Rodney Ellis in the Senate.
+In 2016, Lee Carter was a candidate to be a member of the Texas House of Representatives from the 146th district to replace Borris Miles, who had been selected to replace Rodney Ellis as a member of the Texas Senate from the 14th district.
 However, she was defeated by Shawn Thierry when the precinct chairs voted for the replacement.
-She later became a policy analyst for Ellis.
+She later became a policy director for Ellis.